rslurry/depot/README.md

 ## depot: a Python library of map-making utilities for Subway Builder

 ## Requirements
+You need a shell.
+If you're on Windows, you must use WSL.
+Well, maybe there is a way to get it to work without WSL, but I will make no effort to support that, so good luck if you try that.

 This library is confirmed to work with the following Python package versions:
 | Package            | Version       |
 | ------------------ |:-------------:|